Ugholaf/tp/docs/UserGuide.md

 ### 4.1.
 Navigate Around

-If you are a first time user, we understand that you might be confused on how to even start up the application in the first place.
+If you are a **first time user**, we understand that you might be confused on how to even start up the application in the first place.
 Therefore, you can go to the [Installation](#5-installation) section to download SoConnect, if you have not done so.

 Once SoConnect is installed, you can navigate to the [Quickstart](#6-quickstart) section, where we will cover the basics of using SoConnect.

-If you are a returning user, you can head over to the [Command Summary](#9-command-summary) section for a quick overview of all commands in SoConnect.
+If you are a **returning user**, you can head over to the [Command Summary](#9-command-summary) section for a quick overview of all commands in SoConnect.
 Alternatively, you can also read the detailed explanation of each command in the [Commands](#7-commands) section.

 Have a question regarding the app?
 You might find the answer you are looking for in the [FAQ](#8-faq) section.